iljapanic/panic-bachelor/README.md

 The idea is to create a sustainable pattern for academic writing that is compatible with the Web, while staying entirely focused on the writing experience using your favorite distraction-free editor.

 This is a living document.
 Expect things to be added and deleted abruptly.
-Who knows, you may even live long enough to see a finished, well-documented project one day.
+Who knows, maybe one day you will wake up to see a well-documented repository.

-If you have any questions, or comments (both to writing and code) don't hesitate to get in touch with [me](http://iljapanic.me).
+If you have any questions, or comments (both to writing and code) don't hesitate to [get in touch with me](http://iljapanic.me).

 ## Dependencies